 What makes the story interesting and what we love about Morrison and GL is that there is always something unique and no matter how old it gets it always feels fresh.

 I mean Floozle Flem? this might be our new favorite character.

 Hal Jordan comes in, down on his luck wasting his days on earth after being "fired" from the Green Lantern Corp, just lost his job at a gas station and spends some quality time with his lady.

 Next day he is on his way when a stranger approaches.
 Not to prolong this, Hal figures out that the stranger is not from Earth, and being good at what he does he beats the shit out of the alien even without the powers of his ring since the Guardians have taken his power battery.

 Hal finds Chriselon, another GL, hurt real bad.
 Chriselon explains that he was carrying the space pirates and they are on their way to lay waste to everything they find.
 He hands Hal his battery and here comes our favorite Green Lantern again.

-There are so much more happening in this one issue that if you’d really have to go through the pages yourself!
+There is so much more happening in this one issue than if you'd really have to go through the pages yourself!